YOUSU198/DDD/Workflow-Checklists.md

     - Verify that you can only select one address at a time
     - Ensure that once an address is selected, that the unlock button becomes available, and not before an address is chosen
 6. Ensure that after the wallet is chosen and unlocked, it transitions to the correct page and displays all the correct information

+### Address Verification on Ledger

+1. Connect Ledger to Computer (Ensure that the Ethereum App is running and web browser setting is enabled)
+2. Ensure that you can connect to Ledger wallet via MyCrypto.com
+3. Ensure that after Ledger is unlocked that the window which allows you to pick a wallet to open appears
+    1. Verify that you can Toggle “More” and “Back” to access various addresses available on your Ledger
+    2. Verify that you can Select a Node in the drop down menu ‘
+    3. Verify that you can pick a token in the drop down
+    4. Verify that the link under “More” works
+    5. Verify that you can only select one address at a time
+    6. Ensure that once an address is selected, that the unlock button becomes available, and not before an address is chosen
+4. From the "Addresses" drop down menu, select "Custom"
+    - Enter ``` m/44'/60'/0'/0```
+    - Ensure that clicking the green tick button opens up a new list of wallets
+5. Ensure that you can select any address from the list
+    - Ensure that the "Unlock" button works and unlocks appropriate wallet
+6. Ensure that you can click "Display Address on Ledger"
+7. Ensure that the address is displayed correctly on the Ledger and that you can confirm with the checkmark

 ---